 Jack’s Diving Locker is well-stocked with quality snorkel gear with a range in pricing.
 We also have a well-stocked gear locker with plenty of quality rental gear.

 When snorkeling along the Kona coast, please do NOT stand on or touch live coral.
 You will harm this delicate animal and ultimately the entire ecosystem.
 Please do not feed the fish.
 Please look, but do not harass (touch, pet, grab, or chase) the Green Sea Turtles.
 They’re air breathing reptiles, a protected species, and a stiff penalty can result from harassment.
 Please minimize sunscreen use near coral reefs.
 Wear long sleeve surf shirts instead.

-ADVENTURES WITH SNORKELING: Snorkelers will find plenty of fun places to explore along the Kona coast when snorkeling from shore.
-For those who want to get out and see more, join us on our Dolphin/Whale Watch & Snorkel Cruises or the world famous Manta Ray Night Snorkel.
+For those who want to get out and see more, join us on our Dolphin/Whale Watch & Snorkel Cruise or the world famous Manta Ray Night Snorkel.
 Many family groups like to go on Private Charters for snorkeling and sightseeing along the Kona coast.
-Please call 1(800) 345-4807 or 808-329-7585 for reservations or more information.

 Jack’s Diving Locker also offers snorkel lessons for those who want some instruction.
 Kids and families welcome.